-My Drumstick Ice Cream Pie is inspired by one of summer’s most memorable treats, with a crushed sugar cone crust piled high with lots of ice cream, topped with a homemade Magic Shell and dusted with crushed nuts.
-This is going to be the highlight of your summer.
+My Drumstick Ice Cream Pie is inspired by one of summer’s most memorable treats, with a crushed sugar cone crust piled high with lots of ice cream, topped with a homemade Magic Shell and dusted with crushed nuts!

-I spread a layer of ganache over the top to mimic that heavenly core of chocolate deep down inside a Drumstick cone.
+Step 2.
+I spread a layer of ganache over the top of the crust to mimic that heavenly core of chocolate deep down inside a Drumstick cone.

 This pie has all the charm of a classic Drumstick ice cream cone, and then some.